data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 >Our next session will be in August 2022 (Date TBC).
 We will be focusing on [Invisible Women by Caroline Criado Perez](https://carolinecriadoperez.com/book/invisible-women/).

-The organisers are based in London and Cardiff, and the group is open to all civil servants in the UK.
+The organisers are based in Leeds and Cardiff, and the group is open to all civil servants in the UK.
 To [stay in the loop](#stay-in-the-loop), please join the #ethics channel on the [cross-government Data Science Slack workspace](https://govdatascience.slack.com)- you’ll need a public sector email address to join.
 Feel free to run one of the sessions at your own organisation too.
 All resources are included in this repo.

 While you're here, you may also want to: